karuppiah7890/blog/content/posts/an-introduction-to-gitlab-ci-cd-services-feature.md

 I have put a lot of reference links in the [Reference links](#reference-links) section for you to check out.

+The above was just one example, you can similarly run any such external service for your use case

 ## Conclusion

+That's all there is about GitLab CI Services feature! :)
 I believe that this is a great feature provided by GitLab CI/CD to help with pretty common use cases like integration testing.

-Give it a try if you use GitLab CI/CD and especially if you are doing integration testing with GitLab CI/ CD in a different manner!
+Give it a try if you use GitLab CI/CD.
+Especially if you are doing integration testing with GitLab CI/CD, but in a different manner!

 ## Reference links: